cchanging/asterinas/docs/src/kernel/the-framekernel-architecture.md

 Fortunately, our efforts
-to design and implement an OS framework meeting these standards have borne fruit in the form of the [Asterinas OSTD](../ostd/).
+to design and implement an OS framework meeting these standards have borne fruit in the form of the [Astros KSTD](../kstd/).
-Using this framework as a foundation, we have developed the Asterinas Kernel;
+Using this framework as a foundation, we have developed the Astros Kernel;
 this framework also enables others to create their own framekernels, with different goals and tradeoffs.